The Best Coffee Machine With Milk Frother

 My Observations:

-This is another option at a similar price to the Swan Retro and Cooks espresso sub one hundred quid machines, and it doesn’t have a thermometre, nevertheless it does have a bigger 1.5L water tank.
+This is another option at a similar price to the Swan Retro and Cooks espresso sub one hundred quid machines, and it doesn’t have a thermometre, however it does have a bigger 1.5L water tank.

 DeLonghi Dedica Style EC685M